jasonsahl/rosalind-scripts/README.md

-# A set of unrelated scripts to solve basic bioinformatics problems
+# A set of scripts to solve basic bioinformatics problems
 # rosalind.info